2026 Exhibition in Venice

 Placed alongside Bouabré’s cards, Song’s installation resonates deeply.
 Bouabré’s alphabet is a “language of recording,” while Song’s carvings are a “language of journey.”
 One preserves memory in symbolic form, the other reopens paths of exploration.
 Together they stage a dialogue across cultures and generations, asking the same fundamental question: Where do we come from, and where are we going?

 The exhibition gains further depth from its setting in a historic space in Venice.
 Brick walls, wooden trusses, and the proximity of canals bear centuries of accumulated time.
 The architecture functions as an archive, embodying layers of memory and resonance.
 Venice, long a crossroads between East and West, tradition and innovation, amplifies the voices of the works, turning the exhibition space into another memory vessel.This exhibition does not seek to provide a definitive answer.
 Instead, it leaves the viewer with an open question: “What do we record, and how do we remember?”
 From prehistoric markings to contemporary installations, humanity has always looked to the skies and sought orientation.
-The journey toward the North Star is not a relic of the past but a living metaphor of our present quest.
+The journey toward the Polaris is not a relic of the past but a living metaphor of our present quest.
 Bouabré’s alphabet inscribes memory; Song’s installations reanimate it through matter and light.

 Ultimately, this exhibition becomes a song for a new Golden Age, where past and present, record and imagination, human and cosmos converge.
 It is not a reconstruction of what has been lost, but a living testimony to the journeys humanity has always undertaken, and a vision of those still to come.